alexanderbh/spacetimedb-go-sdk/readme.md

 The server module is deployed to maincloud already.

-Go to the client folder
+Go to the client folder:

 `cd examples/quickstart-chat/client`

 Run the client example:

 `go run .`

+## How to run the tests

+Run the tests by running the following in the root folder:

+`go test ./test`

 ### References